harcokuppens/clean-classic-helloworld/README.md

 However you offcourse can use this project on your local machine by installing Clean from https://clean.cs.ru.nl/ yourself.

 * install Clean from https://clean.cs.ru.nl/ .
 * build project with `clm` using the command:  `./build.bash`
 * cleanup project with bash script using the command: ` ./cleanup.bash`
 * cleanup both project and clean installation in project: `./cleanup.bash all`
 * reinstall clean in project: `./install-clean-clm.bash` \
-  By default this installs Clean for X64 Linux, for [other platforms](#platforms-the-clean-compiler-supports) you must the download url in the script.
+  By default this installs Clean for X64 Linux, for [other platforms](#platforms-the-clean-compiler-supports) you must edit the download url in the script.
+Note that not all platform/architecture combinations are supported.

+We advice to use the vscode devcontainer because then you can also use all the features of the  Eastwood language server in vscode, and you can run it on all platforms.

-If you add a  a project file ( `.prj` ) to this project, which is used by the Clean IDE, you can also can compile this project with the `cpm` commandline tool instead of using `clm`.
+On Windows x64 you can also use the Clean IDE  using the project file ( `HelloWorld.prj` ).
+Using the  project file ( `HelloWorld.prj` ) you can also can compile this project with the `cpm` commandline tool instead of using `clm`.
+However we advice to use `clm` builds for all other platforms because project files are difficult to edit by hand, and mainly are edited via the Clean IDE.

 There is also a similar repository where we build the same HelloWorld Clean code using a Clean installation using the nitrile tool at: https://github.com/harcokuppens/clean-nitrile-helloworld.git .
 The nitrile tool  installs the  Clean runtime and its libraries as versioned packages, and also manages the  build of the project.